 Notorious womanizer Michael James (O'Toole) wants to be faithful to his fiancée, Carole Werner (Schneider), but every woman he meets seems to fall in love with him, including a neurotic American (Prentiss) and a parachutist (Andress) who accidentally lands in his car.
-His psychoanalyst, Dr Fassbender (Sellers), cannot help, either, since he's stalking one of his patients (Capucine) who in turn longs for Michael.
+His psychoanalyst, Dr. Fassbender (Sellers), cannot help, either, since he's stalking one of his patients (Capucine), who in turn longs for Michael.
 A catastrophe appears on the horizon when all the characters check into a quaint hideaway hotel in the French countryside for the weekend, unaware of one another's presence.

-What's New, Pussycat? contains examples of:
+What's New Pussycat? contains examples of:

 - Black Comedy Rape: Dr. Fassbender's pursuit of his patient is portrayed as hilarious, even though he repeatedly tries to tear her clothes off, and presumably, to rape her.
+Then again...◊

-- Closet Shuffle: Taken this to absurd levels, climaxing in a hotel where all the guests (except the protagonist, he hopes) is hiding an illicit affair with someone else.
+- Closet Shuffle: Taken to absurd levels, climaxing in a hotel where all the guests (except the protagonist, he hopes) are hiding an illicit affair with someone else.
 At one point, in fact, Victor lets a woman hide in the closet of the room he's in with his date... then does the same with the man chasing her.

-- Dude Looks Like a Lady: The film opens with Peter Sellers, in a velvet suit and shoulder-length hair, arguing with his wife who accuses him of seeing another woman.
+- The film opens with Dr. Fassbender, in a velvet suit and shoulder-length hair, arguing with his wife who accuses him of seeing another woman.
 She demands "Is she prettier than me?"
 He shouts "Is she prettier than you?! ...I'm prettier than you!"